demisto/content-docs/content-repo/extra-docs/articles/aws-auth-guide.md

 2. Select the Cortex XSOAR Server / Engine Instance.
 3. In the actions menu, select **Instance Settings** > **Attach/Replace IAM Role**.
 4. From the drop-down menu, select the role you created and click **Apply**.

+More info available at: [Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html)

 ## Configure the Necessary IAM Roles that the AWS Integration Can Assume